New College Undergraduate Inquiry and Research Experiences (NCUIRE)

 2. Dive deeper into topics of coursework

-3. Learn to apply classroom learning to real-world problem
+3. Learn to apply classroom learning to real-world problems

-4. Work alongside world-renown experts in your field of interest
+4. Work alongside world-renowned experts in your field of interest

 5. Gain a mentor to help guide you academically

-6. May be eligible for a stipend or college class credit
+6. Possibile eligibility for a stipend or college class credit

 Leadership